Harshu092003/Django-Concept/README.md

 # Django-Concept
-a repository which will be contain each django concept
+a repository which will contain each django concept